 Get Started on Your Dog Bite Injury Case Today

 You can bring legal action against the negligent party with help from a trusted attorney.
-Gibson Hill Personal Injury is ready to represent you in your case and seek the compensation you deserve.
+The legal team at Gibson Hill Personal Injury is ready to represent you in your case and seek the compensation you deserve.
+We have a reputation for professional service and aggressive representation that gets results.

 If you sustained a dog bite injury due to someone else’s negligence, call Gibson Hill Personal Injury at (713) 659-4000 today.
-A skilled and knowledgeable Houston dog bite injury lawyer can discuss the incident with you during a free consultation and advise you on your legal options.
+One of our skilled and knowledgeable premises liability lawyers that specializes in dog bite cases can discuss the incident with you during a free consultation and advise you on your legal options.